What happens when you live with HIV for nine months?

 How to effectively monitor your health, considering HIV:

 Since you started ARV treatment, you’ve been visiting your doctor or clinic for regular checkups and to replenish your supply of ARVs.
-Accessing medical care in this way is essential for maintaining your healthy lifestyle, and offers you an opportunity to check in with your medical provider, ask any important questions, and ensure you are progressing well.
+Accessing medical care in this way is essential for maintaining your healthy lifestyle, and offers you an opportunity to check in with your medical provider and ask any important questions.
 By now, so long as you continue to take your ARVs as prescribed, and have stuck closely to your treatment plan, your viral load will be undetectable, or close to undetectable.

 Of course, if there are other health problems you are dealing with alongside your HIV diagnosis, this may be a little different for you.
 Remember these three things as you progress: